A growing number of military customers are adopting AWS Services to process, store, and transmit Department of Defense (DoD) data.

 The DoD SRG leverages the FedRAMP program as a means to establish a standardized approach for the DoD to assess cloud service providers.
 AWS has been assessed and approved under FedRAMP, and has been issued numerous Agency Moderate ATOs for US East and US West and a FedRAMP JAB High Provisional ATO (pATO) covering AWS GovCloud (US).
 More information regarding AWS’ FedRAMP compliance can be found on our FedRAMP FAQ page.

-Yes, AWS has been assessed and approved as a cloud service provider at IL2 for US East and US West and IL4 for AWS GovCloud (US).
+Yes, AWS has been assessed and approved as a cloud service provider for the US East and US West Regions at IL2, the AWS GovCloud (US) Region at IL4 and IL5, and the AWS Secret Region at IL6.

-• At level 2, all AWS US-based regions (US East/West & AWS GovCloud (US)) have been assessed by DISA and issued two Provisional Authorizations after demonstrating compliance with DoD requirements.
-AWS’ compliance with DoD requirements was achieved by leveraging our existing FedRAMP Agency ATOs and FedRAMP High Baseline pATO.
-The Provisional Authorizations allow DoD entities to evaluate AWS’ security and the opportunity to store, process, and maintain a diverse array of DoD data within the AWS cloud.
+• At level 2, AWS US-based regions, US East/West & AWS GovCloud (US), have been assessed by DISA and issued two Provisional Authorizations after demonstrating compliance with DoD requirements.
+AWS’ compliance with DoD requirements was achieved by leveraging our existing FedRAMP JAB P-ATO.
+The Provisional Authorizations allow DoD entities to evaluate AWS’ security and the opportunity to store, process, and maintain a diverse array of DoD data within the AWS Cloud.

-• At level 4, AWS GovCloud (US) has been issued a Provisional Authorization from DISA to allow DoD customers to deploy production applications with the enhanced control baselines corresponding to those levels of the SRG.
-DoD customers with prospective IL 4 applications should contact DISA to begin the approval process.
+• At levels 4 and 5, AWS GovCloud (US) has been issued a Provisional Authorization from DISA to allow DoD customers to deploy production applications with the enhanced control baselines corresponding to those levels of the SRG.
+DoD customers with prospective IL4 or IL5 applications should contact DISA to begin the approval process.

-Our provisional authorizations cover all regions within the continental United States, including AWS GovCloud (US) (Levels 2 and 4), and the AWS US East/West regions (Level 2).
+Our provisional authorizations cover multiple regions within the continental United States, including AWS GovCloud (US) (Levels 2, 4, and 5), AWS US East/West regions (Level 2), and the AWS Secret Region (Level 6).

-The US East and US West regions hold a Provisional Authorization for level 2 which permits mission owners to deploy public, unclassified information in these regions with both the AWS Authorization and the mission application’s ATO.
-The AWS GovCloud (US) region now holds a Provisional Authorization for levels 2 and 4 and permits mission owners to deploy the full range of controlled, unclassified information categories covered by these levels.
+The US East and US West Regions hold a Provisional Authorization for Level 2, which permits mission owners to deploy public, unclassified information in these regions with both the AWS Authorization and the mission application’s ATO.
+The AWS GovCloud (US) Region holds a Provisional Authorization for Levels 2, 4 and 5, and permits mission owners to deploy the full range of controlled, unclassified information categories covered by these levels.
+The AWS Secret Region holds a Provisional Authorization for Level 6 and permits workloads up to, and including Secret classification.

 The Authorizations confirm our longstanding commitment to the security of our services to our customers.
 Going through the authorization process confirms that we are addressing the security controls of the DoD SRG and that our management practices comply with DoD guidance.
-We have been assessed at the SRG IL4 level and have been issued a IL4 PA by DISA.
+We have been assessed at the SRG IL4, IL5, and IL6 levels and have been issued IL4, IL5, and IL6 PA’s by DISA.

-Our Level 4 Provisional Authorization for AWS GovCloud (US) means that our DoD customers can deploy their production applications to AWS GovCloud (US).
-This authorization allows customers to engage in design, development and integration activities for workloads that are required to comply with impact Level 4 of the DoD Cloud Computing SRG.
+Our Level 4 and 5 Provisional Authorizations for the AWS GovCloud (US) Region means our DoD customers can deploy their production applications to AWS GovCloud (US).
+This authorization allows customers to engage in design, development and integration activities for workloads that are required to comply with Impact Level 4 and 5 of the DoD Cloud Computing SRG.

 When operating an application on AWS in the spirit of shared security responsibility, the DoD mission owner is responsible for a reduced baseline of security controls.
 AWS provides a secure hosting environment with applicable security controls for mission owners to field their applications - but does not relieve the mission owner of their responsibility to securely deploy, manage, and monitor their application in accordance with DoD security controls and compliance policy.